 where $\sigma_{disc}(\Delta)$ and $\sigma_{ess}(\Delta)$ denote the discrete and essential parts of $\sigma(\Delta)$.
 The former consists of all eigenvalues of finite multiplicities and hence is contained in $\sigma_{pt}(\Delta)$.
 The latter is the complement of $\sigma_{disc}(\Delta)$ in $\sigma(\Delta)$ thereby we have that the continuous part of the spectrum, namely $\sigma_{ac}(\Delta) \cup \sigma_{sc}(\Delta)$ is contained in $\sigma_{ess}(\Delta)$.
 Note that it is possible that $\sigma_{ess}(\Delta)$ contains eigenvalues of infinite multiplicities usually referred to as the embedded eigenvalues. \\

 In order to analyse the nature of the spectrum of the Laplacian using convexity, we make use of \cite[Theorem 3]{Xavier:1988}.
-The idea there was to use Kato's $H$-smooth operators to show that if $M$ admits a strictly convex function, then certain boundedness conditions on its gradient and Laplacian implies the non-triviality of the absolutely continuous part of the spectrum.
+The idea there was to use Kato's $H$- smooth operators to show that if $M$ admits a strictly convex function, then certain boundedness conditions on its gradient and Laplacian implies the nontriviality of the absolutely continuous part of the spectrum.
 This is then applied in the context of Hadamard manifolds with certain additional assumptions which are satisfied with lower bounds on sectional curvatures, to show the nontriviality of the absolutely continuous spectrum.
-It is this result that we now generalise to simply connected Riemannian manifolds without focal points having nonpositive radial curvature with respect to a single point.
-This is a much weaker condition than the nonpositivity of sectional curvature.
+We show that this result holds true for simply connected Riemannian manifolds without focal points having nonpositive radial curvatures with respect to a single point.
 To this end, we prove the following lemma.

 \begin{lemma} Let $M$ be a simply connected Riemannian manifold without focal points.
 Suppose there exists a point $p$ in $M$ such that the radial curvatures with respect to $p$ are nonpositive.
 Then we have for any $q \neq p$ in $M$